Data Risk Management: Framework, Assessment & Strategies

 8. Proofpoint

 Proofpoint’s strength is correlating domain intelligence with email threat data.
-When a phishing email arrives, the platform can show whether it originated from a known-bad domain or a newly registered lookalike.
+When a phishing email arrives, the platform shows whether it came from a known-bad domain or a newly registered lookalike.

 9. Mimecast